 What factors should I consider?

-It’s important to make an informed choice about where you would like to give birth based on any risk factors for you and the facilities available.
-Most women end up giving birth at the place of their choices (60%) and only a minority did not get their choice (one in 10) (NFWI and NCT, 2017).
+It’s important to make an informed decision about where you would like to give birth based on your preferences, any risk factors for you and the facilities available.
+Most women give birth at the place they had planned (58%), with a third changing their mind because of their changing needs.
+Only a minority did not get their choice because it was not available (one in 20) (NFWI and NCT, 2017, p73).

 When discussing where to give birth, you might like to consider the following: